ClemsonFall2021ME8930IntroRobotics-HRI/Ch2_ForwardKinematics/README.md

 ### Scene setup:

 Open the "TwoPlanarManipulator_Simulation.ttt" file.
 For this problem, we create the manipulate with two main add actions: "Add > Primitive Shape >  Cuboid" for the linkages and "Add > Joint > Revolute" for the joints.
+As each link and joint is added, rename them by double clicking on the name field in the Scene Hierachy, so they represent the correct order: Link1, Link2, Revolute_joint1, Revolute_joint2, etc.

 | Add Link | Add Joint |
 | :------: | :-------: |